rhysstever/Eona/Campaigns/Whispers In Opira/Session 0.md

 - In-person, will cancel if someone cant make the session

 ## Table Expectations
-- Semi-serious (mainly for time), no session can be "wasted"
+- Tone: Semi-serious (mainly for time), no session can be "wasted"
+- Ettiquette
 	- No meta-gaming
 	- Respect everyone's characters
-- Respect the time I've put into this story, world, etc
+	- Respect me: the time I've put into this story, world, etc
+	- Boundaries
-- Respect everyone's boundaries
+		- Respect
+		- No discrimination world based on race, gender, sexual orientation
+			- Only discrimination will be based on social class and religion (less)
+		- Players'
+			- ???
 	- Pet peeves
 		- Mine
-		- Asking for a specific check "Can do a nature check"; exception being insight
+			- Asking for a specific check "Can do a nature check?"; exception being insight
+			- Unprompted rolls for a check you decided you should make ""
-	- Ask players
+		- Players'
 			- ???
-- No discrimination world based on race, gender, sexual orientation
-	- Only discrimination will be based on social class and religion (less)

 ## Campaign Framework
 - Setting